 That number of Republicans needs to go up dramatically.

-We have the politico writing they're scared.
+We have the Politico writing they're scared.

-A week ago Sunday, the Washington Post had Hillary Clinton measuring drapes in the White House.
+A week ago, Sunday, the Washington Post had Hillary Clinton measuring drapes in the White House.

-Political now reports, quote, Hillary may be blowing it, and they're not happy about it.
+I think Trump and Hillary with all our ethical problems, Political now reports, quote, Hillary may be blowing it, and they're not happy about it.

-No one, not the bullpen of the New York Mets, not the French army, not Wiley Coyote, not even Al Gore is better at squandering a commanding lead than the Queen of Coasting Hillary Rodham Clinton, they write.
+No one, not the bullpen of the New York Mets, not the French Army, not Wiley Coyote, not even Al Gore is better at squandering a commanding lead than the queen of coasting Hillary Rodham Clinton, they write.

-And nobody is uh better at handing her adversaries talking points to undermine trust on emails on the Clinton Foundation and our refusal to do something as simple as talking to reporters who cover her every day.
+And nobody is better at handing her adversaries talking points to undermine trust on emails on the Clinton Foundation and our refusal to do something as simple as talking to reporters who cover her every day.

 I love it.

-When politico and the mainstream media is freaking out.
+When Politico and the mainstream media is freaking out, by the way, Biden's freaking out.

 Good luck with that strategy, crazy Uncle Joe.

-That's not gonna work either.
+That's not going to work either.

 And what about this issue?

-Remember the guys at CNN, Brian Stelter.
+Remember the guys at CNN, Brian Stelter?

-Remember the little Pipsqueak, who's the stenographer for Jeff Zucker.
+Remember the little pip squeak who's the stenographer for Jeff Zucker?

 Oh, I've got a tape of Jeff Zucker, I heard.